-Target (FAM) Internal control (VIC) Positive control Negative control Interpretation ≤ 30 +/- + - POSITIVE QUANTITATIVE RESULT calculate copy number 30 + + - POSITIVE QUANTITATIVE RESULT calculate copy number 30 - + - POSITIVE QUALITATIVE RESULT do not report copy number as this may be due to poor sample extraction - + + - NEGATIVE RESULT +/- +/- + ≤ 30 EXPERIMENT FAILED due to test contamination +/- +/- + > 30 - - + - SAMPLE PREPARATION FAILED +/- +/- - +/- EXPERIMENT FAILED
+Target (FAM) Internal control (VIC) Positive control Negative control Interpretation

+≤ 30 + / - + - POSITIVE QUANTITATIVE RESULT

+calculate copy number if standard curve used

+30 + + - POSITIVE QUANTITATIVE RESULT

+calculate copy number if standard curve used

+30 - + - POSITIVE QUALITATIVE RESULT

+do not report the copy number as this may be due to poor sample extraction

+- + + - NEGATIVE RESULT

++/- +/- + ≤ 35 EXPERIMENT FAILED due to test contamination

++/- +/- + > 35

+- - + - SAMPLE PREPARATION FAILED

++/- +/- - +/- EXPERIMENT FAILED

-Positive control template (RED) is expected to amplify between Cq 16 and 23.
-Failure to satisfy this quality control criterion is a strong indication that the experiment has been compromised
+A positive control template (RED) is expected to amplify between Cq 16 and 23.
+Failure to satisfy this quality control criterion is a strong indication that the experiment has been compromised.

-\Where the test sample is positive and the negative control is positive with a Cq > 30, the sample must be reinterpreted based on the relative signal strength of the two results:
+Where the test sample is positive and the negative control is positive with a Cq > 35, the sample must be reinterpreted based on the relative signal strength of the two results:

-If the sample amplifies > 3 Cq earlier than the negative control then the sample should be reinterpreted (via the table above) with the negative control verified as negative.
-If the sample amplifies < 3 Cq earlier than the negative control then the positive sample result is invalidated and a negative call is the correct result.
+If the sample amplifies > 5 Cq earlier than the negative control, then the sample should be reinterpreted (via the table above) with the negative control verified as negative.

+If the sample amplifies < 5 Cq earlier than the negative control, then the positive sample result is invalidated, and the result should be determined inconclusive due to test contamination.
+The test for this sample should be repeated.